Innovative Strategies for Cover Crop Termination

 ON-FARM SOIL HEALTH DEMONSTRATION & RESEARCH TRIAL

-Local farmers are leading the nation’s efforts to use “natural climate solutions" to accelerate soil carbon storage.
-Twenty-five northern New Jersey farmers are taking part in a 1500+ acre on-farm soil health demonstration.
-Farmers will evaluate cutting-edge agricultural practices (grazing cover crop, planting through green cover crop, and roller crimping cover crop) while North Jersey RC&D carefully analyzes their records, soils, and crops to determine the long-term practice efficacy.
+Twenty-five northern New Jersey farmers are taking part in a 1500+ acre, on-farm soil health demonstration.
+Farmers will evaluate cutting-edge agricultural practices while North Jersey RC&D carefully analyzes their records, soils, and crops to determine long-term practice efficacy.

-This is the largest study in the nation, to date, systematically evaluating the soil health, economic and social impacts of these innovative practices -- and New Jersey farmers are leading the charge!
+This is one of the largest studies in the nation systematically evaluating the soil health, economic and social impacts of these innovative practices -- and New Jersey farmers are leading the charge!

 What is being studied?